Myles Gaskin Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Over his five career matchups against the Bills, Gaskin averaged 18.2 rushing yards per game, 19.3 fewer yards than his over/under in Sunday's game.
+- Gaskin's 18.2 rushing yards per game in his five career matchups against the Bills are 19.3 fewer yards than his over/under in Sunday's game.

-- Gaskin has had a rushing touchdown in one game against the Bills, but did not have multiple TDs in that game.
+- Gaskin, in five matchups versus the Bills, has run for a TD once, but not more than one in a single contest.

-- The Bills have the NFL's sixth-ranked defense against the run, surrendering 89.7 yards per game.
+- The Bills allow 89.7 yards per game on the ground, the NFL's sixth-ranked rush defense.

 Recent Performances

-- In last week's matchup against the Falcons, Gaskin carried the ball 15 times for 67 yards (4.5 yards per attempt).
+- Last week against the Falcons, Gaskin racked up 67 yards on 15 carries (averaging 4.5 yards per carry).

 - He racked up 10 yards on four receptions and caught one touchdown pass.